RobertPastor/AircraftTrajectoryPredictionNG/README.md

 # Unit testing

-There are 64 unit tests.
+There are more than 64 unit tests.
 In the Eclipse IDE, click on the project and perform right click Run Python Unit-tests

-# Regression

-Unfortunately, I did not have time yet to check all the results.
-Hence there might regressions since the code needed some changes to adapt for Python 3.7.

 # Further Enhancements

 Implement a "french gabarit" i.e. a manhattan of constraints along the planned path.
-Constraints are speed constraints, level constraints to achieve a speed, a level, etc. before, after, on, a geo POINT.
+Constraints are speed constraints, level constraints to achieve a speed, a level, etc. before, after, on, a geo point.

 Manage a set of Abaquus for the continuous descending phase.
 Need a strategy here to decide to descent slowly from a big distance to the convergence point, or descent quickly.